-It becomes more common as we get older and can be persistent and require long term treatment.
-Dryness affecting the conjunctival layer of the eye is known as Keratoconjunctivitis sicca.
-The tears spread across the cornea, which is the front surface of the eye, as we blink.
-The tears help to lubricate the eye as the eyelid blinks, help to wash away any particles that enter the eye, keep the corneal surface smooth to provide clear vision and help to reduce the risk of eye infections.
+As we age, Dry Eye Syndrome (Keratoconjunctivitis sicca) becomes more common and can require long-term treatment.
+This condition affects the conjunctival layer of the eye, causing the cornea, the front surface of the eye, to become dry.
+Tears are essential for lubricating the eye as the eyelid blinks, washing away any foreign particles that enter the eye, and helping to keep the corneal surface smooth for clear vision.
+Additionally, tears help reduce the risk of eye infections.

 Why is my dry eye watery?

-People with dryness tend to produce tears that are not of high enough quality to help maintain the front surface of the eye.
-As a result they then produce more poor quality tears which results in the over production of the watery layer.
-This overproduction leads to a watery eye.
-It typically is worse when outdoors, in air conditioned environments or when reading or using a computer (evaporative dry eye).
+People who are dehydrated tend to produce tears that are not of high enough quality to help maintain the front surface of the eye.
+As a result, they produce more poor-quality tears, which leads to an overproduction of the aqueous layer.
+This overproduction leads to eye tears.
+It is usually worse when you are outdoors, in air-conditioned environments, or when reading or using a computer (evaporative dry eye).

 What symptoms are associated with it?

 People may experience a range of symptoms associated with the condition.
-They may experience an irritated sensation through to feeling gritty, a foreign body sensation, scratching, watery eyes or burning eyes.
-The vision may become blurred.
-The eyes can appear red and there may be sensitivity to light.
+They may experience an irritated sensation through a foreign body sensation, scratching, watery eyes, or burning eyes.
+Vision may become blurred.
+The eyes can appear red and there may be photosensitivity.

 What are the causes?

-Those who suffer from symptoms either have tears that are not of high enough quality or do not produce enough tears.
+People who suffer from dry eye either have tears that are not of high enough quality or do not produce enough tears.

 Poor quality tears

-Tears are not just made of water but consist of three layers; oil, water and mucin.
-The oil layer is the top layer is the oil layer prevents the water layer from evaporating.
+Tears are not only made of water but consist of three layers; oil, water and mucin.
+The oil layer is the top layer is the oil layer that prevents the water layer from evaporating.
 It is produced by the meibomian glands in the eyelids.
-The mucin layer helps spread the tears evening over the cornea.
-If the tears evaporate too quickly due to a deficiency in the oil layer (meibomian gland dysfunction) or do not spread across the eye evenly due to a deficiency in the mucin layer dry eye symptoms can develop.
+The mucin layer helps to spread tears in the evening over the cornea.
+If tears evaporate too quickly due to a deficiency of the oil layer (meibomian gland dysfunction) or do not spread through the eye evenly due to a deficiency of the mucin layer dry eye symptoms can develop.

-Too few tears- A number of glands around the eyelids produce tears the most significant of which is the lacrimal gland.
-As we age tear production tends to decrease.
-Other medical conditions can also affect tear production such as Sjögren’s syndrome, thyroid eye disease, rheumatoid arthritis and diabetes.
-When there are too few tears on the eye, dry eye syndrome develop.
+Very few tears-a number of glands around the eyelids produce tears, the most important of which is the lacrimal gland.
+As we age, tear production tends to decrease.
+Other medical conditions can also affect tear production such as SJogren syndrome, thyroid eye disease, rheumatoid arthritis, and diabetes.
+When there are too few tears on the eyes, dry eye syndrome develops.

 It can be associated with a number of issues including: